Garfield John Ltd.

 Silage is made in two to three cuts between May and July and forms the basis of the winter ration.
 Grass is cut and wilted for 24 hours before being picked up and ensiled in concrete bunkers.Dry matters should be in the region of 25 to 30%.

-During Winter the silage is fed out in either round feeders or down a feed passage with a forage wagon.No other feedstuffs are used or grown on the farm and we are totally reliant on the quality of our grass silage for Winter milk production due to the low levels of concentrate fed in the milking parlour
+During Winter the silage is fed out down a feed passage with a mixer wagon that also contains a blend to compliment the analysis of the silage and improve intakes.Chopped straw is also fed at a rate of 0.5k.g/cow a day to promote rumen health .No other feedstuffs are used or grown on the farm and we are largely reliant on the quality of our grass silage for Winter milk production due to relatively low levels of bought in concentrates.

 p1010009.jpg